350th Air Refueling Squadron

 The 350th Air Refueling Squadron is a United States Air Force unit assigned to the 22nd Air Refueling Wing at McConnell Air Force Base, Kansas.
-It operates Boeing KC-135 Stratotanker aircraft conducting aerial refueling missions.
+It operates Boeing KC-46 Pegasus aircraft conducting aerial refueling missions.

-The squadron, was activated as the 350th Bombardment Squadron during World War II as a heavy bomber unit.
-It served in combat in the European Theater of Operations, where it earned a Distinguished Unit Citation and the French Croix de Guerre with Palm for its actions.
+The squadron was activated as the 350th Bombardment Squadron during World War II as a heavy bomber unit.
+It served in combat in the European Theater of Operations, where it earned two Distinguished Unit Citations and the French Croix de Guerre with Palm for its actions.
 After V-E Day the squadron returned to the United States and was inactivated at the port of embarkation.
+The squadron was briefly active in the reserve from 1947 to 1949, but was not fully equipped or manned.

-The squadron was briefly active in the reserve from 1947 to 1949, but does not appear to have been fully equipped or manned.
-It served between 1956 and 1992 with Strategic Air Command as a bombardment, strategic reconnaissance and air refueling unit.
+It was activated in 1956 with Strategic Air Command as a medium bomber unit and stood alert at Pease Air Force Base until late 1965 with Boeing B-47 Stratojets.
+In 1966 it moved to Davis-Monthan Air Force Base, where, as the 350th Strategic Reconnaissance Squadron, it flew worldwide reconnaissance missions until 1976.
+In 1982, it was again activated as an air refueling squadron.
+It participated in Operation Desert Storm and has deployed to support United States military operations.

 Mission

 To organize, train and equip to provide global mobility, 24 hours per day, 7 days per week.